-I get inquiries all the time from people who want to buy tickets to see Arsenal play at home.
+I get inquiries all the time from people who want to see Arsenal play at home.
 So how do you buy tickets for a game at Arsenal?

 You might think that with 60,000+ seats, there would be tickets around.
 The truth is, though, that Arsenal are the most expensive tickets in England, but that hardly matters, because there basically is no such thing as buying tickets from Arsenal for their games, unless you are a season-ticket holder or a paid member with lots of loyalty points (Related: What is a club membership?).

 I assume you’re not one of those people, since you’re reading this post.
 So, what are your options?
 How on Earth does somebody get into an Arsenal home game?